bonitasoft/bonita-doc/md/software-extensibility.md

 ### Connectors

-In Community, Teamwork, Efficiency, and Performance editions
+In Community, Teamwork, Efficiency, Performance and Entreprise editions

 Bonita comes with more than 80 [standard connectors](_connectivity.md) to the major information system components: major databases (Oracle, Microsoft, Postgres, etc.), SOAP Webservice, Salesforce, Email, etc.
 A new connector enables you to provide new connectivity capabilities for processes.